Awaish-prog/reach-best-assignment/Documentation.md

 1. This scrapping tool gathers data from [https://coinmarketcap.com/] once in a day.
 2. It takes data of top 100 cryptocurrencies and stores it in a mongodb database.
 3. It receives 2 inputs from frontend, first is a list of cryptocurrencies, second is a list of date ranges.
-4. Once it receives request from frontend it sends average prices, maximum prices, average market caps and maximum market caps of all cryptocurrencies for all date ranges.
+4. Once it receives request from frontend it sends average prices, maximum prices, average market caps and maximum market caps of selected cryptocurrencies for selected date ranges.
 5. Watch this [video](https://www.loom.com/share/5b87f937f1ae4578a364729b4a26edc2?sid=b159135b-8bea-42e6-a56b-909f3f1f7586) for demo and code walkthrough.

 ## Technologies used